-Integrated Air and Missile Defense (IAMD). i.
-IAMD officers require a background and experience in theater and regional air, cruise missile, hypersonic missile, ballistic missile defense, and associated command and control.
+- (a) 3111Q: FM Master's Degree (Master of Business Administration (MBA)) + one or more FM experience tours; - (b) 3111R: Multiple FM experience tours (without MBA); - (c) 3111S: Single FM experience tour (without MBA). - Integrated Air and Missile Defense (IAMD). officers require a background and experience in theater and regional air, cruise missile, hypersonic missile, ballistic missile defense, and associated command and control.
 In the rapidly evolving threat environment, IAMD officers need a firm understanding of threat-based mission planning tools and methodologies; netted sensors; integrated fire control; crossdomain supported/supporting capabilities; intelligence, surveillance and reconnaissance (ISR) and counter ISR; and adversary hard/soft kill capabilities and tactics.
 Experience in IAMD capability and concept development and integrated employment of those capabilities should be particularly emphasized.
-Give special consideration to those who have earned the additional qualification designator (AQD) KW2 - Integrated Air and Missile Defense Warfare Tactics Instructor (WTI), and KWC indicating the completion of a WTI production tour.
+Give special consideration to those who have earned the additional qualification designator (AQD) KW2 - Integrated Air and Missile Defense Warfare Tactics Instructor (WTI), and KWC indicating the completion of a WTI production tour. - i.

-j.
 Joint Experience.
 The Navy must ensure its future leaders are skillful warfighters designated as Joint Qualified Officers, well versed in joint matters and strategic thinking.
-Give careful consideration and value to demonstrated performance in a joint duty assignment, as well as completion of joint professional military education (JPME Phase I and II).
+Give careful consideration and value to demonstrated performance in a joint duty assignment, as well as completion of joint professional military education (JPME Phase I and II). - Experience.

-k.
-Language, Regional Expertise, and Cultural (LREC) Experience.
 Officers who have demonstrated competence in assignments requiring foreign LREC experience provide a unique combination of skills critical to our Navy.
-This missionessential capability is highly valuable, ensuring the Navy can operate forward.
-Place particular emphasis on officers who have demonstrated the use of foreign languages and culture to advance Navy's international objectives and counter U.S. adversaries in any region.
+This mission-essential capability is highly valuable, ensuring the Navy can operate forward.
+Place particular emphasis on officers who have demonstrated the use of foreign languages and cultural knowledge to advance Navy's international objectives and counter U.S. adversaries in any region.
 Give added consideration to officers who have obtained an Indo-Pacific Cadre AQD (BRO-BR5), as well as those who have demonstrated language proficiency in Chinese-Mandarin, Korean, Japanese, Arabic, Persian-Iranian (Farsi), French, or Russian.